NYWW Pitch Conference FALL 2018: Friday-Sunday, October 12-14

-New York Writers Workshop hosts three-day pitch conferences in New York City that welcome writers of fiction, nonfiction, and YA with book-length manuscripts (or projects).
-The conferences are offered twice a year, in the spring and fall.
+New York Writers Workshop hosts three-day pitch conferences in New York City.
+The conferences, offered twice yearly, in the spring and fall, welcome writers of fiction, nonfiction, and YA with book-length manuscripts (or projects).

 With the guidance of New York Writers Workshop faculty, participants polish their pitches on Day One, then present them to three different editors from major publishing houses such as Random House, Viking/Penguin, St. Martin's, etc. Editors provide feedback and may request proposals and manuscripts after the conference.

-See Conference Leadership for a list of some of the agents, editors and publishing houses we work with.
+See Conference Leadership for a list of details on some of the agents, editors and publishing houses we work with.